What parents need to know

 Is it any good?

 The collaborative work of the young cast also serves as a testament to the director's skill.
 Coppola even wrenches a convincing performance out of Patrick Swayze as the oldest Curtis brother.
 As the pretty, popular cheerleader Cherry, Diane Lane manages to avoid coming across as condescending.
 The real stars of the show, however, are Howell as the sensitive Ponyboy and Dillon as the time bomb Dallas.
-The special edition DVD entitled, The Outsiders - The Complete Novel features several extras, including over 22 minutes of original cut footage, a new soundtrack featuring songs by Elvis Presley, and a news segment piece on the student petition that started it all.
+The special-edition DVD entitled The Outsiders - The Complete Novel features several extras, including over 22 minutes of original, cut footage, a new soundtrack featuring songs by Elvis Presley, and a news segment on the student petition that started it all.

 Families can talk about class divisions.
-Why does Cherry tell Ponyboy that she cannot talk to him at school?
-What makes the division between the socs and the greasers readily apparent?
+Why does Cherry tell Ponyboy that she can't talk to him at school?
+What makes the division between the Socs and the greasers readily apparent?
 What can explain the origin of the rivalry between the two groups?

 Why do you think people -- and teens in particular -- feel a need to form cliques, gangs, and social groups that stand apart from others?
 How does this movie attempt to show the camaraderie but also the big-picture absurdity in being involved too closely with cliques, gangs, and social groups?

 In what ways is this movie a powerful example of a coming-of-age movie?
 What do you think is the timeless appeal of "coming-of-age" movies?
 What are some other examples of this genre?

 |Cast:||C. Thomas Howell, Matt Dillon, Ralph Macchio|

 |Studio:||Warner Home Video|